rafasgj/rafaeljeffman.com/projects/freeipa/en/basic-lab-ad-trust.md

 lang: en
 copy: 2022
 date: 2022-04-19
-description: >
+abstract: >
-  Automate the creation of a trust bettwen FreeIPA and Windows Server Active Directory using Ansible and ansible-freeipa.
+  A commom use of FreeIPA is to integrate it with Microsoft Active Directory, so that a trust between FreeIPA realm and AD realm is created and users from AD can log into FreeIPA hosts.
+This document shows the creation of a lab to test FreeIPA-AD trust using regular tools, and how the lab creation can be automated unsing ansible-freeipa.
 ---

+> **Note**: This document and the accompanying playbooks may be updated once Ansible, ansible-freeipa or FreeIPA force a change in behavior.
+  For example, the playbooks that confgure the Windows Server have changed due to deprecations on the Ansible side.

 [FreeIPA] is an integrated Identity and Authentication solution for Linux/UNIX networked environments.
 Microsoft's [Active Directory] (AD)